GPGN268/GPGN268-CORE/assignments/DS00-meteo-denver.md

-# SA03 - Python Basics
+# DS00 - Denver meteorological data

 ### 🎯 Objectives:
 In this assignment, you will begin exploring meteorological data from the Denver Water Department.
 You will be evaluated by: